Namespaces and Scope in Python

 What is namespace:

-A namespace is a system to have a unique name for each and every object in Python.
+A namespace is a system that has a unique name for each and every object in Python.
 An object might be a variable or a method.
 Python itself maintains a namespace in the form of a Python dictionary.
 Let’s go through an example, a directory-file system structure in computers.
-Needless to say, that one can have multiple directories having a file with the same name inside of every directory.
+Needless to say, that one can have multiple directories having a file with the same name inside every directory.
 But one can get directed to the file, one wishes, just by specifying the absolute path to the file.

 Real-time example, the role of a namespace is like a surname.
 One might not find a single “Alice” in the class there might be multiple “Alice” but when you particularly ask for “Alice Lee” or “Alice Clark” (with a surname), there will be only one (time being don’t think of both first name and surname are same for multiple students).